Alice Edun: Background

 In August 2010, Edun released a follow-up called "My Love Is Here For You."
 According to Edun, "It's a dance-pop love song, the kind that relates to everyone who is in love with someone but the other is afraid to love you back."
-The single was released globably through iTunes.
+The single was released globally through iTunes.
 Edun also collaborated with new producers and songwriters.
 She recorded and released "Survive" with Oscar Salguero via Blanco y Negro in Spain and Andorfine Records in Germany.
 Alice also recently completed new songs with songwriter Stephen Leuenberger from Switzerland.